Tag: art

 by

+Commissioned as a Christmas special for 2007, this was a couple of years in the making.
 Some of the world’s greatest artworks are turning into copyrighted properties.
 Five hundred years ago, Michelangelo painted the Sistine Chapel ceiling.
 Today, those images are copyrighted.
-How can ancient cultural icons become commercial properties, centuries after they fall into the public domain?
+How can ancient cultural icons become commercial properties, centuries after they fall into…

 Continue reading »